AmoabaKelvin/kelvinamoaba.com/outstatic/content/posts/docker-logs-multiplexing.md

 ### The Problem Docker Tried to Solve

-Whenever programs are being executed, there are 2 available streams on which they can channel results / outputs to, we have the standard output (`stdout`) and the standard error (`stderr`); there is standard error but that is mostly for receiving inputs into programs.
+Whenever programs are being executed, there are 2 available streams on which they can channel results / outputs to, we have the standard output (`stdout`) and the standard error (`stderr`); there is standard input (`stdin`) but that is mostly for receiving inputs into programs.
 Whenever you run the command like `docker logs <container>` the problem was now how docker is going to ensure that those outputs from the different streams arrive in the exact order they were being produced inside the container and also making sure that the different streams could be identified by the clients making the request to view those logs.

 The naive approach could be managing two different networks on which results from stdout could be passed on one and the results from stderr could also be passed on the other.
 But then that would mean managing two different network streams and the whole complexity associated with that.
 Assuming one network stream goes down, what happens?
 How do we keep track of the order that the outputs were produced, these among many more reasons are the reason for multiplexing.

-### Muliplexer
+### Multiplexer

 In electronics, a multiplexer looks like something like this.